-CURRENT: Displays the current value (in real time) of the range for the function you are viewing or editing, e.g.: if you were currently viewing a water temp function, the current water temperature would be displayed here.
-Display varies on the Set-up and DATA/LOG screens.
+CURRENT: Displays the current input value from the appropriate sensor (in real time) for the function you are viewing or editing, e.g.: if you are currently viewing the water temp function, the current water temperature would be displayed here.
+Display varies on the Setup and DATA/LOG screens.

-MODE: Displays the screen number currently being referenced, or indicates that the handset is in PROGRAM mode, as follows:
+MODE: Displays the screen number currently being referenced, or indicates that the handset is in PROGRAM mode. as follows:

-1-34 = Set-up Screens

-PG = Program mode

-The MODE display is not used

-on DATA/LOG screens.
+-1-34 = Set-up Screens -PG = Program mode The MODE display is not used on DATA/LOG screens.

+DATA BUTTON (black):

-DATA (black): Scrolls through each of the Data screens then returns to the screen you were viewing.
+Scrolls through each of the Data screens then returns to the screen you were viewing.

 REF: Displays the reference point currently being viewed or edited.
 If the MT ECU is currently using the reference point being displayed, a small arrow appears to the left of the REF value.
 On the Options and Auxiliary screens (screens 29, 30), the name of the option appears in this display.
-Display varies on the Set-up and DATALOG screens
+Display varies on the Set-up and DATA/LOG screens.

-FUNCTION REF ADJ 30"Hg 1.43 Idle 16"Hg 01 7.95mS →CURRENT OUTPUT◀ MODE FUNC REF DATA MODE ADJ REF FUNC
+FUNCTION REF ADJ 30"Hg Idle 1.43 16"Hg 01 7.95mSl CURRENT MODE OUTPUT FUNC REF MODE REF FUNC ADJ

-ADJ: On Screens 1 - 16, this displays the value to be adjusted.
+ADJ: On Screens 1 - 16, this displays the adjustment value set for this screen.
 It indicates the basic injector open time in milliseconds.
-On screen 19 (pump functions), the display varies for each of the set-up screens.
+On screen 19 (pump functions), the display varies for each screen.
 On the remainder of the set-up screens (17 - 28), displays the correction value, expressed as a percentage of the basic injector open time.
-Display varies on the Set-up and DATA/I OG screens
+Display varies on the Set-up and DATA/LOG screens.